notaryproject/.github/SECURITY.md

 - [Notation Spcecification Vulnerability Report](https://github.com/notaryproject/notaryproject/security/advisories/new)

 ### When To Send a Report
-You think you have found a vulnerability in any of the Notation sub-projects or a dependency of the Notation sub-projects.
+You think you have found a vulnerability in any of the Notary Project sub-projects or a dependency of the Notary Project sub-projects.

 ### What To Include In a Report
 The more details are included in the report, the easier will be for the maintainers to understand the vulnerability and provide mitigations.
 Our vulnerability disclosure template requires the following information: